Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 Darrin playfully raised his eyebrows and gave her a smirk as he leaned in for a kiss.
 She happily reciprocated.
 Darrin and Samantha Stephens had the greatest and strongest kind of magic in their lives of all – love.

 A/N: Well, that's it for this story.
 I hope it had the flow of an episode.
 That's the feel I was going for.
-And if the end was cheesy, that was intended. ) That's one of the fun fluffy things I love from the show. :) Please leave a review if you can.
+And if the end was cheesy, that was intended. ;) That's one of the fun fluffy things I love about the show. :) Please leave a review if you can.
 It really would mean a lot to me.
-I love Bewitched as much as Smallville, Castle, and all my other faves that are from this generation. ;) I hope I did okay for my first delve into this fandom… especially for someone who wasn't even born when the show was on. ;)
+I love Bewitched as much as Smallville, Castle, and all my other favorites from this generation.
+I hope I did okay for my first delve into this fandom… especially for someone who wasn't even born when the show was on. ;)

 2015 Edit: I also wanted to add that I purposely left the ending open-ended where it's up to the reader whether Darrin's actually become a warlock or if it really was one of Endora's tricks or even Darrin's cousin.
 It's up to you to decide what you think really happened. :)